KnowageLabs/Knowage-Documentation/administrator-guide/ka_datasource.rst

    Apache Hive is a data warehouse infrastructure built on top of Hadoop for providing data summarization, query, and analysis.
-Apache Hive supports analysis of large datasets stored in Hadoopís HDFS and compatible file systems such as Amazon S3 filesystem.
+Apache Hive supports analysis of large datasets stored in Hadoop‚Äôs HDFS and compatible file systems such as Amazon S3 filesystem.
 It provides an SQL-like language called HiveQL with schema on read and transparently converts queries to map/reduce, Apache Tez and Spark.
 All three